froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 Y North
 : Formerly YMCA of the Twin Cities.
 One of the founding associations of Open Y. Lovers of llamas.

+YMCA’s Cloud Hosting Service
+: An enterprise-grade platform that enables Associations (Y’s) to create, host and personalize digital experiences.
+A product of YMCA's Digital Services.
+Formerly _YCloud Hosting_.
+See [ds.ymca.org](https://ds.ymca.org/ymcas-cloud-hosting-service).

+YMCA‘s Digital Content Hub
+: A submodule of YMCA's Website Service enabling content sharing across YMCA websites.
+Formerly known as _Y Content Hub_ A product of YMCA's Digital Services.

+YMCA's Digital Services
+: The collection of mostly open-source cloud-based services maintained in collaboration between YUSA, the movement, and agency partners.
+Formerly known as the _YCloud Ecosystem_.
+See [ds.ymca.org](https://ds.ymca.org).

+YMCA’s Mobile Experience Platform
+: A mobile app to engage YMCA associations' members across the USA.
+A product of YMCA's Digital Services.
+Formerly known as the _Universal App_.
+See [ds.ymca.org](https://ds.ymca.org/ymcas-mobile-experience-platform).

+YMCA’s Virtual Experience Platform
+: A gated and secure digital space created to provide content, programming, and other resources to YMCA Association members.
+A product of YMCA's Digital Services.
+Formerly known as _Virtual Y_.
+See [ds.ymca.org](https://ds.ymca.org/ymcas-virtual-experience-platform).

+YMCA’s Website Service
+: A collection of Drupal modules, themes, configuration, and content bundled together in a "distribution" to enable digital transformation for YMCAs across the country.
+A product of YMCA's Digital Services.
+Formerly known as _Open Y_.
+See [ds.ymca.org](https://ds.ymca.org/ymcas-website-service).

 YNAN
 : The "YMCA North American Network", representing the largest YMCA associations in the country.